Rugby-Flyhalf Mo'unga gets the nod ahead of Barrett for All Blacks' Tonga test | Sports-Games

 Rugby-Flyhalf Mo'unga gets the nod ahead of Barrett for All Blacks' Tonga test

+All Blacks coach Ian Foster used Barrett as a second playmaker at fullback last season but has opted for Damian McKenzie in the number 15 jersey in a change of tack.
+"He's been playing in New Zealand this year and has been playing at that intensity," Foster told reporters in Auckland on Thursday of Canterbury Crusaders' Mo'unga.

+"That gives him the nod for this game.
+We've been pleased with Beaudy in Japan, but there's still a lift when he comes back, so this gives him another week of training with us before we make the next assessment."
 Quinn Tupaea, the Waikato Chiefs' 2020 rookie of the year, has been named at inside centre for Saturday's clash at Mt Smart Stadium, Auckland, with fellow uncapped players George Bower, Ethan Blackadder and Finlay Christie starting on the bench.

-Canterbury Crusaders flanker Blackadder will hope to join his father Todd as an All Black with a debut against the Tongans.
+Crusaders flanker Blackadder will hope to join his father Todd as an All Black with a debut against the undermanned Tongans, who have been unable to pick overseas-based players due to logistics problems amid the COVID-19 pandemic.
+Though Tonga will have 13 debutants in their matchday squad, Foster has selected a team laden with All Blacks regulars and a strong pack including lock and captain Sam Whitelock and hooker Dane Coles.

+With injuries to Anton Lienert-Brown and Jack Goodhue, 22-year-old Tupaea is joined in a raw midfield partnership with Rieko Ioane, who has played most of his test rugby on the wing.
+Tupaea said hotel room-mate Barrett had made him feel at home in the All Blacks camp.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)